aleen42/PersonalWiki/Programming/JavaScript/data_structure/bt_bst/bt_bst.md

 The child nodes of a parent node are referred to as the **left** node and the **right** node.

 A binary search tree is a binary tree in which data with lesser values are stored in left nodes while greater ones in right nodes.
+In another word, the value of the left node should be lesser than the parent node, and then lesser than the right node.